madewithlove/elasticsearcher/README.md

 # elasticsearcher

-This agnostic package is a wrapper around the [elasticsearch PHP API](http://www.elasticsearch.org/guide/en/elasticsearch/client/php-api/current/index.html).
+This agnostic package is a lightweight wrapper around the [elasticsearch PHP API](http://www.elasticsearch.org/guide/en/elasticsearch/client/php-api/current/index.html).
 It allows for easier query building and index management.
 It still gives access to the elasticsearch PHP client, for more advanced usage.